 - Underestimating Living Costs

 Unfortunately, it can be hard to predict your living costs until you actually arrive, but you still need to be exhaustive in your research as possible.
 It’s easy to assume that you’ll be slashing your cost of living simply because your rent is cheaper than it would be in the UK, but what about food, internet, clothing, and other such costs?
 Try asking around on online forums to find out about any hidden costs.
+If you are considering moving to live the American dream and want to see where has affordable housing, click here to see if somewhere like Mid-Ohio Valley would be suitable for you.

-- Moving for the Savings
+- Moving for the Money

 - Failing to Research the Location